 If the couple is getting married at a park, private residence, or non-standard venue, you’ll want to confirm the parking situation before you arrive.
 If you’re attending the wedding with people who live in your household or are part of your close circle, you’ll be able to carpool.

 When you get to the venue, you might notice that a few things are different from the weddings we remember from the before.
-The couple may choose to include health and safety checks upon arrival (which they'll let you know about beforehand).
-If masks are required, there might be available at the entrance to the ceremony space.
+The couple may choose to include health and safety checks upon arrival (which they’ll let you know about beforehand).
+If masks are required, they might be available at the entrance to the ceremony space.
 If any part of the wedding is inside, the doors will be propped open so you can avoid door handles.

 Instead of a basket of programs, you might find them on the chairs or nixed altogether.
 The ceremony chairs will be spaced further apart, with 6′ between rows, and split into clusters.
 You might even have assigned seats for the ceremony so households sit next to each other.